Alhambra Theater (Deck 3): The two-deck-high Broadway-like performance space hosts the spectacular new production, Grease.

 The Solarium is a pretty, though small, adults-only pool area that includes two whirlpools that are cantilevered out over the ship (great spots for watching the sun set), a bar that opens only on sea days and swinging benches.

-Beyond the spa and fitness facility, Independence of the Seas has superb recreational facilities.
-These include the FlowRider, a surfing simulator only available on Freedom-class ships.
+Independence of the Seas has outstanding recreational facilities.
+These include the FlowRider, a surfing simulator which debuted on Freedom-class ships.
 At specially designated times, ShipShape staffers are on hand to assist passengers who want to give it a go; you must be at least 52 inches tall to use a boogie board and 58 inches to try stand-up surfing.
 The FlowRider is free; passengers can also book private lessons ($75 per person) and rent out the FlowRider ($350 per hour).